MahaHalimi/Velodyne/README.md

 # Velodyne

-useful files for working with lidar,
+Useful files for working with lidar,

-ansd an existence of a script which returns only the angles useful for the detection of obstacles
+and an existence of a script which returns only the angles useful for the detection of obstacles